 - Big Damn Movie: Even for a musical to film adaptation, this pushed the boat out, going all over the world and hiring hundreds of extras instead of being a studio based production.

-- Concept Album: Featuring pre-Glums Colm Wilkinson as Che note
+- Concept Album: Featuring pre-Glums Colm Wilkinson as Che.

 - Covers Always Lie: The DVD cover for the film (and some posters) show Che and Eva singing together during their dance.
 However, Che and Eva's dance is only an imaginary sequence, and being the All-Knowing Singing Narrator, Che never really interacts with Eva outside of that scene.

-- Crowd Song: "Peron's Latest Flame", "And the Money Kept Rolling In (and Out)"
+- Crowd Song: "Peron's Latest Flame", "And the Money Kept Rolling In (and Out)," "Dangerous Jade" note .
+Also see Angry Mob Song above.

-- Dark Reprise: Although the melody of "Don't Cry for Me Argentina" is reused throughout the show, "Eva's Final Broadcast" is probably the most typical example.
+- Dark Reprise: As with most Andrew Lloyd Webber productions.
+"Eva's Final Broadcast" using the melody of "Don't Cry for Me Argentina" is probably the most typical example.
+Also see Ironic Echo below.

-- The chorus part of "Rainbow High" gets its own downright chilling Dark Reprise at the end of "Lament."
+- The chorus of "Rainbow High" gets its own downright chilling Dark Reprise at the end of "Lament."
+The film version ends with it.

 - Dated History: Eva's entire relationship with Magaldi, which has been called into question by more recent research.
 (See the Other Wiki (second paragraph of linked section) for details.)

 - The whole musical falls prey to this.
-When it was written in the 1970's, there was only one book about Eva Peron published in English, written by a political opponent of the Perons.
+When it was written in the 1970's, there was only English-language book about Eva Peron published, written by a political opponent of the Perons.
 (Imagine writing a musical about Barack Obama based solely upon his Conservapedia page.)
 More recent biographers have portrayed Eva much more evenhandedly; she may not have been a saint, but she wasn't a villain, either.

 - Deadpan Snarker: Che, frequently.